Pharmacology Cards: The Pro Tips

-I hope that the Pharmacology Cards for Nursing Students will allow you to focus on the most important aspects of the medications you need to know for your Pharmacology exam.
-In addition to the content provided in the cards, I have included some of my “PRO” tips for studying Pharmacology below.
+The Pharmacology Cards for Nursing Students that we created will allow you to focus on the most important aspects of the medications you need to know for your Pharmacology exam.
+In addition to the content provided in the flashcards, we have included some of Cathy's PRO tips for studying pharmacology below.

 - Memorize the GENERIC name of the medication.
 The generic drug name will always be provided, but the brand name is often not provided.

-- These cards are most effectively used in conjunction with watching my Pharmacology video series.
+- These cards are most effectively used in conjunction with watching our Pharmacology video series.

 - Feel free to write down tips or other notes on the back of the cards.
-I designed the back of the cards to be matte for just that purpose!
+We designed the back of the cards to be matte for just that purpose!

-- I recommend taking 20-30 cards with you on a walk, multiple times a week.
+- We recommend taking 20-30 cards with you on a walk, multiple times a week.
 Getting exercise will help you think more clearly (and feel better physically).
-Also, studying + walking = efficient use of time! 😀
+Also, studying and walking at the same time (if you can) is a more efficient use of your time.

 - Research shows that studying for 1-2 hours multiple times a week is BETTER than studying for many hours on one day.
 You will retain much more information.